Young Curators Residency Programme

-Lorenzo Balbi (Torino, 1982.
-Lives and works in Torino) is a curator at Fondazione Sandretto Re Rebaudengo.
-He graduated from Ca’ Foscari University in Venice with a BA of Fine Arts and Preservation of Cultural Heritage and from the University of Turin with an MA in Contemporary Art History.
+Lorenzo Balbi (Torino, 1982) is the artistic director of MAMbo – Museo d’Arte Moderna di Bologna.
+He graduated from Ca’ Foscari University, Venezia with a BA of Fine Arts and Preservation of Cultural Heritage and from the University of Torino with an MA in Contemporary Art History.
 His texts and articles were published by several reviews and magazines, including: Il Giornale dell’Arte, Inside Art, Artribune, Mousse, La Stampa, Exibart, ATP Diary, Il Giornale dell’Architettura.
-He was artistic director at Verso Artecontemporanea Gallery in Turin, an exhibition space devoted to research on emerging artists from South-East Asia.
-Recently he was part of the board of Nesxt, Indipendent Art Festival, curator of the Live Program for DAMA, the new experimental fair for emerging international galleries, and curator of the Pomilio Blumm Prize, a prize for contemporary artists promoted in collaboration with Magnolia and Sky Arte HD.
-Since 2007 he has worked as an assistant curator at the Fondazione Sandretto Re Rebaudengo, teaches Curatorial Methodology at Campo Course for Curators (www.fsrr.org/campo) and works on the exhibition projects for the institution in the two venues of Torino and Guarene d'Alba.
-His works expecially focused on the exhibitions of the Sandretto Re Rebaudengo Collection abroad.
-Among his curated shows: Neve chimica (Casa Olimpia, Sestriere, 2012); Riikka Kuoppala.
+He was artistic director at Verso Artecontemporanea Gallery, Torino, an exhibition space devoted to research on emerging artists from South-East Asia.
+He was part of the board of Nesxt, Indipendent Art Festival, curator of the Live Program for DAMA, the new experimental fair for emerging international galleries, and curator of the Pomilio Blumm Prize, a prize for contemporary artists promoted in collaboration with Magnolia and Sky Arte HD.
+Since 2007 he has worked as an assistant curator at Fondazione Sandretto Re Rebaudengo.
+Among his curated shows: Neve chimica (Casa Olimpia, Sestriere, Italy, 2012); Riikka Kuoppala.
 La casa di biscotti (Fondazione Sandretto Re Rebaudengo, Torino, 2013); Thomas Teurlai.
 Europium (Fondazione Sandretto Re Rebaudengo, Torino, 2014); Stanze/Rooms (meCollectors Room, Berlino, 2014); Pierre Michelon.
 Parole e angurie (Fondazione Sandretto Re Rebaudengo, Torino, 2015); Spin-Off (Centro de Arte Contemporaneo, Quito, 2015); Daniel Frota.
 Irrealis Mood (Fondazione Sandretto Re Rebaudengo, Torino, 2016).
-After working for the project as an assistant to former coordinators Ilaria Bonacossa (in 2009) and Stefano Collicelli Cagol (in 2011 and 2012), in 2005 he became curator and coordinator of the Young Curators Residency Programme (www.fsrr.org/ycrp).
+After working for the project as an assistant to former coordinators Ilaria Bonacossa (in 2009) and Stefano Collicelli Cagol (in 2011 and 2012), in 2005 he became curator and coordinator of the Young Curators Residency Programme.